haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-CASP-CAPRI-T70/index.md

 Check also the ranking of the clusters.
 Did the HADDOCK score do a good job are ranking at the top acceptable clusters?
 </a>

-In case there is no single acceptable cluster, but the `check_runs_i-rmasd.csh` script did report some acceptable models at water refinement, do check the ranking of those single structure.
+In case there is no single acceptable cluster, but the `check_runs_i-rmasd.csh` script did report some acceptable models at the final refinement, do check the ranking of those single structure.
 For this go into the *my-docking-run*`/structures/it1/water` directory and inspect the `i-RMSD.dat` file.
 This file contains the i-RMSD values sorted according to the HADDOCK score.

 <a class="prompt prompt-linux">
 cd *my-docking-run*/structures/it1/water<br>